Celebration and Review: 2005 - 2007

 In 2006, SaskCulture started the year by bringing together its members and community partners for a Funding Review Summit.
 The event, which brought together over 100 people from the cultural community, was designed to help build plans to ensure funding from the Culture Section of the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation was supporting cultural activity that met the needs of Saskatchewan people.
 Later in 2007, the SaskCulture Funding Review Team met and interviewed all 31 provincial cultural organizations as part of its review process.
 These interviews compiled the data required for the Board to make recommendations.
 These recommendations were presented as an Implementation Strategy as part of the 2007 Annual Gathering held in Regina.

 SaskCulture continued work with its partners on the Aboriginal Action Plan.
 After consulting with several focus groups, SaskCulture formed a First Nations and Métis Advisory Circle.
 The Circle, officially formed in 2005, was established as a dialogue mechanism for the community and to advise SaskCulture on changes needed to increase participation of First Nations and Métis peoples in cultural activity in the province.
-A new First Nations and Métis Coordinator was hired in 2007 to help carry on the work in this area.
+A new First Nations and Métis Coordinator position was created in 2007 to replace the Aboriginal Coordinator position in order to carry on the work in this area.
 And, besides coordinating the Circle, the Coordinator took on the launch of a brand new funding program, called the Aboriginal Cultural Leadership Grant (AACL), designed to support First Nations and Métis cultural leaders in providing cultural opportunities at the local level.
 The grant was based on the work the Saskatchewan Arts Board had initiated on behalf of the government for the Centennial year celebrations.
 SaskCulture also held an Aboriginal Cultural Education Session (ACES) at Flinthorn Tipi Camp at Carry the Kettle First Nations as an opportunity for non-Aboriginal cultural leaders to learn key aspects of First Nation’s culture in this area.

 The Multicultural Community of Interest Committee, led by MCoS as the secretariat, hosted two multicultural forums, one in November 2006 in Regina and the other in February 2007 in Saskatoon.
 Over 100 delegates attended each event and offered useful insight into the future of multiculturalism in Saskatchewan.